denisexploitsandother/OpenSourceBypasser/README.md

 # OpenSourceBypasser
 **WARNING**
-This is now patched, please wait for further bypasses.
+# This is DEPRECATED, no updates to the code will be made.

 |||||||||||||||||||||||||||||||||||||||